nrdufour/vagrant-ansible-testing/README.md

 In the sts branch, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SECURITY_TOKEN are set by the assume_role script if you use it.
 We also have to define the Subnet ID and Security Group ID in AWS because we delete the default VPC.
 I've also added the parameter to to use the private IP address since I don't generally setup production addresses on test instances.

+Running the assume role script is very straight forward.

+      % ./assume_role DEST_ACCT_ID DEST_ROLE

+where DEST_ACCT_ID is the AWS ARN for the account you want to run against and DEST_ROLE is the role you want to run as.

-You will need to download a role to you local machine.
+To test the Ansible script, you will need to download a role to you local machine.
 This can be done through Ansible Galaxy with the command:

-    `$ ansible-galaxy install [rolename]`
+      % ansible-galaxy install [rolename]

 You will then need to add the role to the playbook.yml file and then run the command `vagrant up`.
 This will launch all of the instances defined and run the ansible against it.